What to Blog About When You Don’t Know What to Blog About

 Even if he doesn’t understand the topic completely (mom fitness, arts and crafts for kids, etc) he can still help with strategy.
 If you can’t decide what to blog about, run your ideas by your spouse and get his input.
 You’re a team, and you never know, your blog may take off and completely replace his income!
+(Update, it did!)

-12. Whose lives do you want to improve?
+12. Who do you want to help?